How Long Does Probate Take in Missouri? (6-12 Months)

-For many Missouri families navigating the loss of a loved one, one question looms large: “How long will probate take?”
+For many Missouri families navigating the loss of a loved one — after determining when probate is required — one question looms large: “How long will probate take?”
 While every case is unique, understanding the typical timeline and factors that influence it can help you better prepare for the journey ahead.

 What is Probate and Why Does it Take Time?